rndexe/nowtransmitting/src/programmes/workshops/fighting-the-pandemic-with-swords-and-magic-workshop.md

 ---
-title: "Fighting the Pandemic with Swords and Magic | Workshop "
+title: Fighting the Pandemic with Swords and Magic
 permalink: programmes/workshops/fighting-the-pandemic-with-swords-and-magic/
 cata: transmission
 catb: experimenting
 thumb: /static/img/wk_shreya-shreyas.png
+cover: /static/img/E_WK_Coverimage.jpg
 date: 2021-05-16T04:30:00.000Z
 description: >-
   The world is trapped in the jaws of a deadly pandemic.
 The virus knows no